substack/html-version-spec/readme.markdown

 * rel - "latest-version" (required)
 * href - external URI where updates may appear
-* identity - identities expected to sign the returned resource.
-See the identities section below.
+* integrity - See the integrity section below.

-If a `<link rel="signature">` element is present and not an `identity` attribute, an application loader should use that identity to determine if the resource in the latest link `href` attribute is from an allowed key.
-If the key found in a `<link rel="signature">` or `identity` attribute is not in the approved list, application loaders should walk the merkle DAG forward from the latest link `href` to the current document to check for new identities in updates signed by already trusted identities.

-It's not necessary to check any signatures below the current document, because the merkle DAG structure implicitly verifies their integrity.
+If `integrity` refers to any public key identities, it's not necessary to check any signatures below the current document, because the merkle DAG structure implicitly verifies their integrity.

 Example: